wannesm/adsphd/README.md

 Generating the cover page
 -------------------------

+**Important**: most printing services will create their own cover page based on the details you send them (title, name, affiliation, ...) and do not supply you with all necessary parameters (e.g., thickness of the paper) because these differ from machine to machine.
+Therefore, the generated cover page is only indicative and probably not used by your printing server (or even correct).

 A full cover page (combining front cover, spine and back cover) can be generated automatically using the command 'make cover'.
 This creates a pdf `$(COVERPDF)`; by default this is `cover.pdf`.